Blockchains underpin Bitcoin and other cryptocurrencies. But they also have lots of uses outside of payment services.

-Blockchains are “distributed ledgers”.
-In Layman’s terms, they store digital data.
-Each participant gets a copy of the data, and the opportunity to confirm new data.
-If someone wants to manipulate this data for nefarious purposes, they would have to coerce every participant—something that’s very unlikely to happen.
-Every member works to keep everyone else honest.
+Blockchains are “distributed ledgers” that store digital data.
+Each participant gets a copy of the existing data and the opportunity to confirm new data.

 Let’s illustrate by contrasting a blockchain with a bank.

 Your bank maintains a central database (a “ledger”) of all their customer details.
 This may store account numbers, balances, transactions, and more.
 Whenever you interact with your account (such as by withdrawing money or making a transfer), your bank updates its records.